jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 - We could use [SCSS](https://sass-lang.com/) or [Stylus](http://stylus-lang.com/) to create style partials and variables.
 - We could also opt for using [CSS-in-JS](https://reactjs.org/docs/faq-styling.html) through a library like [`styled-components`](https://www.styled-components.com/).

-Our Team currently has been using a combination of Styles and [CSS Modules](https://github.com/css-modules/css-modules) to manage the styling of the projects.
+Our Team currently has been using a combination of Stylus and [CSS Modules](https://github.com/css-modules/css-modules) to manage the styling of the projects.
 React has unified the three layers of front-end development (HTML, CSS, and JavaScript) under one layer powered by JavaScript, JSX, and CSS-in-JS.
 For this post, however, we are going to rely on SCSS to create the modular components to minimize the development overhead.

-> **Feedback** Would you like to learn how we are using `styled-components` to create a modern component library?
+> **Feedback:** Would you like to learn how we are using `styled-components` to create a modern component library?
 Let me know in the comments below and I could make it part of this React series.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Oh man and a <a href="https://twitter.com/storybookjs?ref_src=twsrc%5Etfw">@storybookjs</a> shoutout as well!
 Storybook has been indispensable for our component library.</p>&mdash; Maja Wichrowska (@majapw) <a href="https://twitter.com/majapw/status/997143616865828865?ref_src=twsrc%5Etfw">May 17, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Adding SCSS to `create-react-app`

-We [add `SCSS` support to `create-react-app` without having to `eject`](https://techcookbook.com/react/use-scss-with-create-react-app).
-We need to install a few packages to help us achieve this goal:
+We can [add `SCSS` support to `create-react-app` without having to `eject`](https://techcookbook.com/react/use-scss-with-create-react-app).
+We need to install a few packages to help us achieve that goal:

 npm: